ethereum/web3.py/docs/providers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Web3 attempts to connect to nodes in the following order, using the first
-succesful connection it can make:
+successful connection it can make:

 1. The connection specified by an environment variable, see :ref:`provider_uri`
 2. :class:`~web3.providers.ipc.IPCProvider`, which looks for several IPC file locations.